 Duct flutes

-Duct flutes, also known as fipple flutes, are characterised by a design in which the air travels through a wind-way, or duct, onto a sharp edge called the labium.
-This mechanism produces sound without requiring the player to form an embouchure with their lips, as is necessary with other types of flutes.
+Duct flutes, aka fipple flutes, are characterised by a design in which the air travels through a wind-way, or duct, onto a sharp edge called the labium.
+No fancy lip gymnastics required.
 This feature makes duct flutes particularly accessible, as the player simply needs to blow into the instrument to produce sound.
 Additionally, duct flutes respond well to a wide variety of articulations.
 While other flutes often rely on harder articulations to achieve clear speech, duct flutes accommodate both soft and hard articulations with ease.

-In contrast, flutes that require an embouchure depend on the player’s lips and facial muscles to shape and adjust the voicing—affecting pitch, tone quality, and dynamics.
+In contrast, flutes that require an embouchure depend on the player’s lips and facial muscles to shape and adjust the voicing, affecting pitch, tone quality, and dynamics.
 With duct flutes, the voicing is fixed, which limits their flexibility.
 A typical characteristic of duct flutes is that blowing harder raises the pitch, resulting in a relatively narrow dynamic range.
-Although different fingerings can offer some variation in dynamics, these changes are generally subtle compared to what is achievable with embouchure-formed flutes.
+Fingerings give a bit of wiggle room, but it’s subtle compared to what is achievable with embouchure-formed flutes.

 Tilincă